syngenta/acai-docs/alc/docs/node/apigateway/router.md

 ???+ info
     It may be more maintainable to store your routes list in a separate file, this example does not have that for brevity

+???+ warning
+    Even though you are matching your files to your routes, the handler files must have functions that match HTTP method (see endpoint examples here)

 === "file structure"